Selecting the Right Sales Channel Strategy for Distribution

 How do I evaluate different sales channels and decide which ones to use?

-To evaluate different sales channels, it is important to understand your target customer and the platforms they are using.
+To evaluate different sales channels, it is essential to understand your target customer and the platforms they use.
 Then you can research each of these potential channels and determine which has the most potential for success with that audience.
 Additionally, consider factors such as cost of implementation, ease of use, available resources (time and budget), management capabilities for tracking results, scalability, and effectiveness in reaching qualified leads or customers.
 Finally, establish clear objectives, measure their performance against key metrics to determine ROI, and make educated decisions on what to use going forward.

 What tools can I use to measure the performance of my sales channels?